mbloch/mapshaper/docs/guides/geojson-for-web-maps.html.md

 const path = d3.geoPath(projection);
 ```

 TopoJSON still has the same coordinate-system question as GeoJSON.
-For D3 geographic projections, export WGS84 longitude/latitude and let D3 project in the browser.
+To use D3's projection system, export WGS84 longitude/latitude and let D3 project in the browser.
 For pre-projected planar drawing, use `d3.geoIdentity()` after exporting projected TopoJSON.

 If you are combining multiple layers for one D3 map, TopoJSON can keep them in one file: